-The rest of the Phase 1 (weeks 3-14) are part-time.
+The rest of the Phase 1 (weeks 3-13) is part-time.
 During this period we will be meeting 5-10 hours per week; typically on Saturdays and 1-2 weekday evenings.

 Assuming you are successful in securing investment from Antler at the first investment committee, you may quit your full time job, incorporate your startup, and become a full time entrepreneur any time within Phase 2 of the programme.

 During this phase, all teams are expected to attend three weekend workshops, and the weekly 1-to-1 meetings with your business mentor on site.
 Teams who have yet to go full-time should expect to spend at least 20 hours per week working on their business at a location and time of their choice.

 Do I need an idea to join the programme?